 The Frankfurt Goethe House, the birthplace of Germany´s most famous author and poet, Johann Wolfgang von Goethe, was built in typical 18th-century bourgeois style.
 The Museum is a gallery of paintings sharing Goethe’s relationship to the art and artists of his period.
 This is an important place to visit in Frankfurt for any literary fan.

 8. Explore Street Art Near University Area

 Frankfurt’s street art and graffiti is definitely worth exploring.
 I was only in the city for two days and came across a lot of beautiful pieces, just exploring the city.
 I found this great Frankfurt Streetart Map, that allows you to search for different types of art as well as searching by areas of town.
 Do yourself a favor and carve out some time to find some of these gems when you visit!

 9. Explore the Sculptures in Frankfurt Old Town

 10. Try Apple Wine (Apfelwein or Ebbelwoi)

-Germany is famous for its beer and beer gardens, but the city of Frankfurt is famous for apple wine.
+Germany is famous for its beer and beer gardens, but the city of Frankfurt is known for apple wine.
 In the old city, you’ll find apple wine pubs where the apple wine is handmade and poured from the traditional “bembel”, which is a blue and white stoneware jug.

 The wine is poured into a traditional diamond-patterned glass called a “gerippte’.
 The apple wine, called Ebbelwoi or Apfelwein in Germany is served cold.
 A glass of apple wine is called “Schoppen”.
-It can be a bit tart so some prefer to mix it with a bit of sparkling water.
-Either way, it’s cook and very refreshing one of the top things to do in Frankfurt.
+It can be a bit tart, so some prefer to mix it with a bit of sparkling water.
+Either way, it’s cool and very refreshing, and one of the top things to do in Frankfurt.